dannystaple/wedding_list_demo/quick_plan.md

         * Purchase section
         * Not Purchased section.

+# Problems I encounterred

+* Mocking out the mongodb was a tad trickier than I remember, but all good.
+*

 # How It could be improved

 * Selenium for front end testing - using a Docker firefox webdriver image.